-"Tonight" pulses with irresistable energy -- you and your singer will feel as one if you can play the piano part well.
+"Tonight" pulses with irresistible energy -- you and your singer will feel as one if you can play the piano part well.

 "Somewhere" is beautiful and sad... it is a duet, but can be sung as a solo by a girl or boy.
 "Maria" is a lovely solo piece for a guy.

-Not make copies!
-If you always give your students photocopies of published music, you are encouraging them to disregard the rights...the intellectual property... of other musicians.
+If you always give your students photocopies of published music, you are encouraging them to disregard the rights and intellectual property... of other musicians.
 Such as yourself.

 But you already knew that.
 Enough of the lecture.
 My solutions: